dmahely/logs-analysis/README.md

 ORDER BY views DESC
 LIMIT 3;`
 7. Create a second view by running the following query:
-``
+`CREATE VIEW author_views AS
+SELECT authors.name, COUNT(log.path) AS total_views
+FROM authors
+JOIN articles
+ON authors.id = articles.author
+JOIN log
+ON log.path LIKE concat('%', articles.slug)
+GROUP BY authors.name
+ORDER BY COUNT(log.path) DESC;`
 8. Create a final view by running the following query:
 ``
-9. Open the terminal app on your mac or the command prompt on your Windows machine and
+9. Open the terminal app on your mac or the command prompt on your Windows machine and navigate